Sattvik Basarkod

 About me

 Neural and psychological sciences have come a long way to explain many aspects of human cognition and behavior.
-Yet, it is still unknown how and why specific neural processes necessitate phenomenological experiences.
-In brief, why and how is it that we experience reality based on neurochemical apparatus.
-This posits an even greater question for the clinical sciences, as we hope to treat mental illness using brain stimulation and other biochemical or pharmacological interventions.
+Yet, it is still unknown how and why specific neural processes necessitate subjective experiences (known as the hard problem of consciousness).
+In brief, why and how is it that we experience reality in a certain way based on biochemical processes.
 Thus, my hope is to analyze different philosophies and neuroscientific theories to better explain what it really means to be conscious, and how that relates to illness and psychopathology.
 I believe there are two themes in this field that we need to address: 1. metacognitive awareness of internal states and 2.
 Somatic marker hypothesis by Damasio.
-More details can be found in blog on Mind, Brain and Self.